 - Defended a major medical device company in connection with alleged FCA claims, including obtaining a summary dismissal of a qui tam action filed in federal court in the Southern District of Texas.

-- Advised an Eastern European investment firm in connection with an international securities fraud investigation.
+- Advised an Eastern European investment firm in connection with a securities fraud investigation.

 - Conducted an overseas FCPA compliance review for a major pharmaceutical company.

 - Defended a major pharmaceutical company in a wide-ranging criminal investigation into off-label promotion and fraudulent marketing.

 - Quoted, “Funds and Managers Must Be Wary of State, in Addition to Federal, Regulatory Scrutiny of ICOs,” The Hedge Fund Law Report (May 17, 2018)

 - Christopher Conniff, Daniel O’Connor, Helen Gugel and Jessica Soricelli, “Mass.
 Crackdown Reflects Increased State Regulation Of ICOs,” Law360 (April 11, 2018)

 - Christopher Conniff, Helen Gugel and Jessica Soricelli, “Regulating the Future: The Enforcement Landscape for Virtual Currency,” Bloomberg BNA’s Big Law Business (March 15, 2018)

 - Christopher Conniff, Michael McGovern, Helen Gugel and Jessica Soricelli, “A Broad Regulatory Push To Rein In Burgeoning ICO Market,” Law360 (March 6, 2018)

 - Christopher Conniff, Michael McGovern, Helen Gugel and Ethan Thomas, “CFTC Reasserts Its Role In Virtual Currency Regulation,” Law360 (January 25, 2018)